fsrechia/dnp3/README.md

                 Object(s): Class 0 Data (Obj:60, Var:01) (0x3c01)
 ```

-3. The outstation receives this and calls `validate_rx_link_layer` function to validate the received frame.
+4. The outstation receives this and calls `validate_rx_link_layer` function to validate the received frame.
 The following checks are done in this order:
     - Validation of link layer CRC;
     - Validation of frame magic number (0x0564);
     - Conversion from network to host order of dst, src parameters;
     - Validation of destination addresses (must match local address or special addresses from `0xfffc` to `0xffff`)
     - TODO: validation of above layers (received user data) is still not done.

-4. If the outstation considers the frame minimally valid (see checks above), it replies with a frame crafted by the `encode_dnp3_read_resp_message` function.
+5. If the outstation considers the frame minimally valid (see checks above), it replies with a frame crafted by the `encode_dnp3_read_resp_message` function.
 The lower link layer is filled out with the following data:
     - magic number, length, and control flags
     - `source = <local address>`;
     - `destination = <source address of the previously received frame>`;

-5. Still in the `encode_dnp3_read_resp_message` multiple CRCs are calculated for 16-byte blocks of a dummy application layer.
+6. Still in the `encode_dnp3_read_resp_message` multiple CRCs are calculated for 16-byte blocks of a dummy application layer.
 Finally, the link layer + user data is copied to an output buffer which is then sent back to the master through the established TCP socket.

-At the moment the READ RESPONSE sent from the outstation to the master is not recognized as a DNP3.0 packet by wireshark, there are still improvements to be made.

-Most configurable fields are hard-coded into the programs:
- - Master DNP3 link layer address is 64;
- - Outstation DNP3 link layer address is 70;
- - The outstation socket binds to any IPv4 address;
- - The master socket connects to loopback address;
+The outstation source address is validated at the beginning of program execution and does not need to be validated before transmission.

+## Tests and debugs

 To run unit tests: